egregors/youtrack-docker-compose/README.md

 ## Configuration

-HTTPs is ON, by default.
+HTTPs support is ON, by default.
 All you need is just set your domain name and email variables in `env.example` and rename env.example` to `.env`

 Don't push `.env` file in public repositories!